-, , hereby give peri mission to the staff of (community or po olice agency/public my case reviewed by the ntimate partner violence v case to the Interagency Case Assessment Tear ne ICAT for the purposes of identifying and respo ce or stalking, and providing proactive intervent upport.
-The ICAT process has been explained to onding to the risk of tions that result in , , hereby give peri mission to the staff oody name) to disclose e personal information to the ICAT for the purpoof intimate partner violence or stalking. • • • The following specific c information may be disclosed: 1.
-Information cond cerning the relationship and/or interactions bet ween myself and/or my children and ex ctended family members with during the time period of , 20 until such time as I re voke my consent. vant to the 20 risk factors listed in the BC Sum isk Factors (BC SIPVR). mary of Intimate • ed to the above-mentioned team shall not be f urther disclosed
+, , hereby give permission to the staff (community or police agency/public oody na my case ntimate me) to refer my case to the Interagency Case Assessment Team (ICAT) and to have reviewed by the ICAT for the purposes of identifying and responding to the risk of partner violence or stalking, and providing proactive interventions that result in d safety and support.
+The ICAT process has been explained to me. , , hereby give permission to the staff oody na me) to disclose personal information to the ICAT for the purposes of identifying and ng to the risk of intimate partner violence or stalking.
+The fol owing specific information may be disclosed: 1. lı formation concerning the relationship and/or interactions between myself and/or my children and extended family members with during the time period of, 20 until such time as I revoke my consent. formation relevant to the 20 risk factors listed in the BC Summary of Intimate ner Violence Risk Factors (BC SIPVR). rmation provided to the above-mentioned team shall not be further disclosed